dcunited001/dcunited001.github.io/_posts/2015-02-25-workplace-bullying-part-three.md

 scenario's they are likely to get away with and they can gain invaluable understanding behind your own actions as well.

+This almost implies that someone has other people networked in on this, by the way.
+Installing malware is the kind of move where it's going to leave a trace.
+They could get caught.
+If they got caught, that'd be a big fucking deal.
+But guess what!
+It's not them.
+It's someone else that you don't know that does this.
+Then they're not at risk to take the fault, even though they are receiving information and advice about how to handle you from someone else.

+### The Smoking Gun

+THIS IS THE DEAD GIVEAWAY THAT SOMEONE FUCKED WITH MY LIFE, BY THE WAY!
+No, not that someone installed malware, but that there were people who could not possibly coordinating their actions was perfectly incidentally as they were and as part of a coordinated strategy with regard to my psychology and sociology!!!
+That's what makes me so goddamn angry about all this.
+KNOWING that someone fucked with my life for the better part of a decade and RUINED it.
+And knowing that no one will ever display the accountability for this.
+NEVER!
+What the fuck is that?

+How the fuck am I supposed to move on after CAREER ASSASSINATION?!
+When no one will ever say "Yeh, something along those lines happened.
+You should probably give him a fucking break."

+GET THE FUCK OUTTA HERE WITH THAT SHIT.
+And you want to know what pisses me off?

+And NO, this was not just **random behavior** from malicious people.
+That on it's own is bad enough.
+But you know how I can tell?
+Look for the equilibrium these people seek.
+That's the subject of an article I'll write soon.
+But these people, the handful I've had a problem with, it's their objective to seek to push me out.
+It's like linear regression, for human behavior.
+They are completely fine when things are getting worse, for me.
+Usually, if you have problems with someone, you can sort that shit out.
+But not if they really, really are out to get you.
+Then they are going to get you.
+And they are not going to tell you and they are going to throw everything they have at you AND THEY ARE FUCKING GOOD AT IT.

+### America?
+WHAT THE FUCK!!

+And I think I have perfectly displayed just how intelligent I am.
+If someone had worked with me in a positive way -- or rather, if someone had not outright sabotaged my life and destroyed my family relationships, yada yada, then I would have been completely fine.
+I would have excelled actually.
+I would have been so much further than I am now.

+So yeh.
+Go ahead and say "we wanted the best for you."
+That shit right there?
+That's laughable.
+Because if I was laying in a gutter right now, these assholes would sleep sound at night knowing their job had been done.
+Their objective to discredit me and destroy my life had been completed.
+They never, ever wanted what was best for me.
+They wanted me to get the fuck out of the way.
+That's all.

+And what if I hadn't been so intelligent?
+What if I couldn't recognize what was going on.
+That something was wrong.
+They threw their entire weight against someone who has asberger's and neurological problems.
+And someone whom they specificly isolated to solitude.
+AND I FUCKING HANDED THEIR ASSES TO THEM.
+And you know what?
+They're mad.
+They're mad that they didn't win.
+They're fucking sore losers.
+And they got their asses handed to them by an "autist."

 ![Alice in Wonderland](/img/posts/2015-02-25-workplace-bullying-part-three/alice-in-wonderland.jpg)

 ### So that's it for Part Three